longturn/freeciv21/docs/Playing/faq.rst

 How does Freeciv21 relate to other versions of Freeciv?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Freeciv21 is a code fork of Freeciv and is maintained by a community of online players called LongTurn.
-After using legacy Freeciv for many years for our multi-player games, the LongTurn Community decided to fork Freeciv because we felt that the development was not going in the right direction for multi-player games.
+Freeciv21 is a code fork of Freeciv and is maintained by a community of online players called Longturn.
+After using legacy Freeciv for many years for our multi-player games, the Longturn Community decided to fork Freeciv because we felt that the development was not going in the right direction for multi-player games.
 Legacy Freeciv is concentrating on single-player games for the most part.

 Besides Freeciv21 and legacy Freeciv, there are also communities playing a version running in the browser, commonly known as Freeciv Web.
-This version is less flexible and doesn't fulfill the needs of a diverse community like LongTurn.
+This version is less flexible and doesn't fulfill the needs of a diverse community like Longturn.

 Where can I ask questions or send improvements?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Please ask questions about the game, its installation, or the rest of this site at the LongTurn Discord Channels at https://discord.gg/98krqGm.
+Please ask questions about the game, its installation, or the rest of this site at the Longturn Discord Channels at https://discord.gg/98krqGm.
 The ``#questions-and-answers`` channel is a good start.

 Patches and bug reports are best reported to the Freeciv21 bug tracking system at